romilly/quick2wire-python-api/doc/getting-started-with-gpio.md

     in_pin = Pin(0, direction=In)
     out_pin = Pin(1, direction=Out)

-When you have a Pin instance you can read or write its value.
-A value of 1 is high, a value of 0 is low.
+You must open a pin before you can read or write its value and close the pin when you no longer need it.
+The most convenient way to do this is to use Python's `with` statement, which will open the pins at the start of the statement and close them when the body of the statement has finished running, even if the user kills the program or a bad piece of code throws an exception.

+    with in_pin, out_pin:
         out_pin.value = 1
         print(in_pin.value)

-When you have finished using the pin, you must unexport it:

-    out_pin.unexport()
-    in_pin.unexport()
+A pin has a value of 1 when high, a value of 0 when low.

 Putting it all together into a single program:

-    from quick2wire.gpio import Pin
+    from quick2wire.gpio import Pin, In, Out

     in_pin = Pin(0, direction=In)
     out_pin = Pin(1, direction=Out)

+    with in_pin, out_pin:
         out_pin.value = 1
         print(in_pin.value)

-    out_pin.unexport()
-    in_pin.unexport()

-To make sure you always unexport any pins you've exported, you can wrap the Pin objects with `exported()`, a Python [context manager](http://docs.python.org/reference/datamodel.html#context-managers), as part of a [with](http://docs.python.org/reference/compound_stmts.html#with) statement:

-    from quick2wire.gpio import Pin, exported

-    with exported(GPIOPin(0, direction=In)) as in_pin, exported(GPIOPin(1, direction=Out)) as out_pin:
-        out_pin.value = 1
-    	print(in_pin.value)

-This will unexport the pins when the program leaves the `with` statement, even if the user kills the program or a bad piece of code throws an exception.

 Here's a slightly more complicated example that blinks an LED attached to pin 1.
 This will loop forever until the user stops it with a Control-C.

     from time import sleep
-    from quick2wire.gpio import GPIOPin, Out, exported
+    from quick2wire.gpio import GPIOPin, Out

-    with exported(GPIOPin(1, direction=Out)) as pin:
+    with GPIOPin(1, direction=Out) as pin:
         while True:
             pin.value = 1 - pin.value
             sleep(1)